Presentations/popcorn-js/docs/readystate.md

 readyState()
 ============

-readyState() is a native HTML video element method that we have thrown onto each popcorn instance for convenience. readystate returns a value from 0 - 4 describing at which state in loading the video is at. readystate() takes no arguements.
+readyState() is a Popcorn instance method, defined as a passthrough accessor to the HTMLMediaElement prototype property of the same name. readystate returns a value from 0 - 4 describing at which state in loading the video is at. readystate() takes no arguements.

 * returns:
   * 0 ( HAVE_NOTHING ) - no information regarding the media source is available